linjames0/jameslin.bio/markdown/research.md

 ---

-It's hard to overstate how important these two cultural pillars are for facilitating risk-taking and innovation.
+It's hard to overstate how important these cultural pillars are for facilitating risk-taking and innovation.
 It's equally important to note just how out-of-place this culture is in academia.
 Risk-taking is not the norm.
 Most labs are beholden to foreseeable, reliable results to secure grants and further funding.
 The kind of science that results from this kind of thinking is fundamentally uninteresting.
 It is necessary, yes, but in my view the best kind of science is aspirational with a chance of huge if true.

 You can break this cycle, but only if you have a track record of stellar results or find funding sources willing to support your research vision.